Leadership, Corruption and High Inflation : Rupee Speaks

 spending by common people like me (supported by rising income

-consumer reeling under high prices of basics (food and real estate
+reeling under high prices of basics (food and real estate which is

-which is roti, kapda, makan), I wonder who is consuming & how
+roti, kapda, makan), I wonder who is consuming & how long can such

-long can such consumption last?
-An average household with normal
+consumption last?
+An average household with normal income levels is

-for difficult times ahead.
-What happens to the Great India
+times ahead.
+What happens to the Great India Consumption Story in

 All of the above are issues which individually should not pose a